 The major purpose of FTA for a State is to enhance foreign trade and stabilize economic situation through international trade.
-Pakistan is an important economic player in the developing world and enjoys strong economic relations with different countries around the globe including USA, EU, Turkey, Sri Lanka, China etc. Pakistan is one of the founding Members of the World Trade Organization (WTO) since 1995, and its predecessor the General Agreement on Tariffs and Trade (GATT) established in 1948.
-Pakistan has already signed FTAs with Sri Lanka, Malaysia and China which are currently effective9, whereas, negotiations of Pakistan with Thailand, Turkey, Singapore and Iran for bilateral FTAs are under way.
-10
+Pakistan is an important economic player in the developing world and enjoys strong economic relations with different countries around the globe including China.
+Pakistan is one of the founding Members of the World Trade Organization (WTO) since 1995, and its predecessor the General Agreement on Tariffs and Trade (GATT) established in 1948.8 Pakistan has already signed FTAs with Sri Lanka, Malaysia and China which are currently effective.9 Whereas, negotiations with Thailand, Turkey, Singapore and Iran for bilateral FTAs are under way.10

 Negotiations for Pakistan-Thailand bilateral FTA were launched formally on August 13, 2015 during meeting of the Pakistan-Thailand Joint Trade Committee held in Islamabad.
-Until now, eight rounds of negotiations have already been taken place with the hope to finalize discussions in the start of 201812.
+Until now, six rounds of negotiations have already been taken place with the hope to finalize discussions in 201712.
 Thailand and Pakistan would finalize the Bilateral FTA after achieving unanimity between the private sectors of both sides to protect the local industries.
+Both the countries have exchanged the list of items to be included in free trade agreement including textile sectors and automobiles.
+13